-- A. Prepare case reports of non-criminal incidents as directed by a sworn officer. - B. Answer telephone inquiries and make appropriate referrals. - C. Provide information to members of the public. - D. Process Department reports and forms as directed by management. - E. Aid in traffic direction and control. - F. Run errands, and/or act as messengers. - G. Assist in: - 1. crowd control at parades, athletic events and other public gatherings where potential for violence is minimal. - 2. times of disaster, disorder or emergency as directed by the Superintendent of Police. - 3. the operation of the Youth Fingerprint, Law Enforcement Explorer and Junior Police programs, under the direction of program personnel. - H. Assist district neighborhood relations program personnel. - I. Provide clerical assistance to court sergeants. - J. Perform other administrative duties as determined by the unit commanding officer.
+- A. Prepare case reports of non-criminal incidents as directed by a sworn Officer. - B. Answer telephone inquiries and make appropriate referrals. - C. Provide information to members of the public. - D. Process Department reports and forms as directed by management. - E. Aid in traffic direction and control. - F. Run errands, and/or act as messengers. - G. Assist in: - crowd control at parades, athletic events and other public gatherings where potential for violence is minimal. - 2. times of disaster, disorder or emergency as directed by the Superintendent of Police. - 3. the operation of the Youth Fingerprint, Law Enforcement Explorer and Junior Police programs, under the direction of program personnel. - H. Assist district neighborhood relations program personnel. - I. Provide clerical assistance to court sergeants. - J. Perform other administrative duties as determined by the unit commanding officer.

-APPENDIX D

-DENTAL PLAN
+APPENDIX D DENTAL PLAN

-The Employer shall make dental coverage available to officers covered under this Agreement and their eligible dependents.
-The cost of this coverage will be borne by the Employer, subject to applicable officer co-insurance, deductibles, and co-payments.
+The Employer shall make dental coverage available to Officers covered under this Agreement and their eligible dependents.
+The cost of this coverage will be borne by the Employer, subject to applicable Officer co-insurance, deductibles, and co-payments.
 Officers will have the opportunity to choose between the Dental PPO Plan and the Dental HMO Plan.
 Under the Dental PPO Plan participants can use the dentist of their choice for services, but if they choose a dentist in the PPO network the benefit will be higher.
 If they choose an out-of-network dentist, the benefit will be lower.
 The Dental HMO Plan requires the member to select a participating network dentist.
-All family members must use the same Dental HMO Plan.
+All family members must use the same Dental HMO dentist for their Dental services.
+Orthodontia is only available in the Dental HMO Plan.
 Lists of Dental PPO and Dental HMO dentists are available at the Benefits Management Office (312-747-8660).